Types of Aid

 • Student Success Completion Grant (SSCG)

 A new state program available to full-time students who are Cal Grant recipients.
-Students who enroll in 12 units or more can receive up to $1,298 per year ($432 per quarter), and students who enroll in 15 units or more can receive up to $4000 per year ($1,333 per quarter).
+Students who enroll in 12 units or more can receive up to $2,596 per year ($865 per quarter), and students who enroll in 15 units or more can receive up to $8000 per year ($2,666 per quarter).
+Current or former foster youth (whose dependency was established or continued by the court on or after the date on which the person reached 13 years of age) who enroll in 12+ units per quarter can receive up to $10,500 per year ($3,500 per quarter).

 • Cal Grant